PSF Invites Entries For `Descriptive Letter Writing Competition To Chinese Astronauts - UrduPoint

 PSF Invites Entries For `Descriptive Letter Writing Competition To Chinese Astronauts'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Sep, 2022 ) :Pakistan Science Foundation (PSF) in collaboration with the Embassy of China in Pakistan are organizing a competition titled "Descriptive Letter Writing Competition to Chinese Astronauts" for students interested in space and breeding of crops in space.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Sep, 2022 ) :Pakistan Science Foundation (PSF) in collaboration with the Embassy of China in Pakistan was organizing a competition titled "Descriptive Letter Writing Competition to Chinese Astronauts" for students interested in space and breeding of crops in space.

 According to an official, PSF being the premier organization for the promotion and popularization of science in the country conducts such competitions on regular basis to inculcate students' interest in various fields of science.